ChrinovicMu/Kernel-Process-Manager-/docs.md

-# Process Management System Documentation
+# Kernel Process Manager Documentation

 ## Overview
 This system implements a basic process management and scheduling system in C, featuring memory management, process states, thread-based execution, and synchronization mechanisms.
 The system manages processes in a stack-like memory structure with thread-safe operations.